 Wools socks are a go-to choice for novice and series hikers alike.
 For starters, they regulate the temperature of your feet and who likes wet or sweaty feet?
 They also provide a nice cushion which is important, especially if you’ll be hiking more than you’re used to walking.

 Pick a fun pair of fashion wool socks and wear them with your stylish boots for double duty during the rest of the week!

 Comfortable, quick-dying and easy to move it.
-These are the qualities to look for in good hiking pants, along with durable and breathable.
+These are the qualities to look for in good hiking pants or shorts.
+They should also be durable and breathable.
 You may be tempted to wear your comfy yoga pants, but if your hike includes any climbing or areas with brambles, yoga pants can easily get shredded.

 Of all the things I’ve listed here, this may be the last thing you expected to see on a suggested packing list for Seattle!
 If you’re coming in the summer time, temperatures are warm enough you’ll definitely need it.
 Throughout the rest of the year, you never know when the sun is going to make an appearance.
 Pack a travel size bottle of sunscreen with you so you’ll always be prepared.